-The grading scale goes from faint to fancy intense and vivid.
+The fancy colored diamond grading scale goes from faint to fancy intense and vivid.
 The fainter or lighter the intensity, the lower the quality.
 These faint yellows are called “Cape Diamonds” as they come from South Africa.
 These diamonds are at the lower D-Z scale.

 A fancy diamond’s first level is called Fancy Light Yellow.
-Fancy diamonds cannot be dark yellow but when combined with brown and others.
+Fancy diamonds cannot be dark yellow, but when combined with brown and other hues they do appear darker.
 For rarity and cost the scale goes with Fancy Light, Fancy, Fancy Deep, Fancy Intense and Fancy Vivid.